 Is Minecraft safe for 7-year-olds?

 Although some recommend the game for older children, Minecraft is widely popular among kids ages 6 and up.
 So, many parents of 7-year-olds are allowing their children to play it.
-If you allow your child to play Minecraft on a public server that lets them play with people from all over, there could be safety issues.
+If you allow your child to play Minecraft on a public server that lets them to play with people from all over, there could be safety issues.
 You’ll want to keep them safe from cyberbullies and predators.
 Some parents choose to keep their child on local gameplay to avoid these issues.
 This is a personal decision that each parent needs to make for themselves.